 - Schwarzlicht Insel Berlin, Goerzallee 190, Steglitz

-Tip 11: Escape Rooms & Exit Games in Berlin
+Tip 11: Solve a puzzle on a rainy day - Escape Rooms & Exit Games in Berlin

 You are playing against time.
 Whether you have to defuse a bomb or escape monsters from a dimly lit room, you have to solve the puzzles as quickly as possible, crack the number combinations and open the locks and doors to the next room.
 In Berlin, so many different providers have now established themselves that we have compiled the top 11 for you in a separate blog post.